CoderJoe82/untitledrpg/README.md

 # untitledrpg
 Using AI to help mentor me to make an rpg game so I learn how to do this with assitance and not being handed direct code.

+V-0.0.12
+---
+Added the navigation buttons to race selection phase.

 V-0.0.11
 ---
 Got my Button class refactored to incorporate the draw formatted text function.